atheriel/rsyslog/cran-comments.md

 ## Release Summary

-This is a resubmission.
-It fixes an invalid URL in the README.

-This release contains no functional changes.
-It removes the `LazyData` field from the `DESCRIPTION` file, which was generating a NOTE in CRAN's automated checking, and URLs in the help files and README.
+This release is to restore the pacakge to CRAN, and contains no functional changes.
+It fixes warnings surfaced by `-Wstrict-prototypes` and notes about URL redirects.

 ## Test Environments

-- R-hub debian-gcc-release (r-release)
+- R-hub windows-x86_64-devel (r-devel)
 - R-hub ubuntu-gcc-release (r-release)
 - R-hub fedora-clang-devel (r-devel)
-- win-builder (r-devel)
+- R-hub linux-x86_64-rocker-gcc-san (r-devel)

 ## R CMD check Results